AGE REQUIREMENTS: Must be between the ages of 17 and 35

 This position may qualify for a bonus, ask your National Guard recruiter for the most up-to-date information.

-Associated topics: av technician, camera, cinematographer, gaffer, radio, radio operator, systems engineer, tech, technical, video
+Associated topics: audio, av technician, camera, cinematographer, gaffer, grip, systems engineer, tech, technical, videographer